tide-org/tide/README.md

 Well, I'm glad you asked.
 As it is cross-editor and cross-platform, there isn't much that can be used to bootstrap tide; except a specific environment variable or a specific file.
 Tide only needs to know the location of your configuration and can work out the rest once instansiated from your editor (or whatever else you are using it for).

-- If no environment variable is specified, the path to the config will be in tide path ./tide/defaults/config_location.yaml.
+- If no environment variable is specified, the path to the config will be in tide path `./tide/defaults/config_location.yaml`.
 This is the default config location and specifies the path from which to look for your yaml config file.
-You can override the value in this file if you like.
+You can replace the value in this file if you like.
-- If the environment variable TIDE_CONFIG_LOCATION is set, this will override the value specified in the config_location.yaml file.
+- If the environment variable `TIDE_CONFIG_LOCATION` is set, this will override the value specified in the `config_location.yaml` file.
 This is the most flexible way of working with tide as you can swap in different configurations from the command line a lot easier than changing the yaml file.
 For example, setting: `export TIDE_CONFIG_LOCATION=/Users/willvk/Source/wilvk/vgdb/plugins/test_go` would specify the config in this location before starting Vim so that once it is started in Vim as part of the config in that location, it would run commands specific to that configuration set.

 ## That's great, but please stop being so sassy, and could you give me a rundown of how I can implement this please?

-.. hmm.. no, (TODO: wiki/tutorial).
+.. hmm.. no, or not yet at least..
+(TODO: wiki/tutorial).